KaterynaD/dbt_reverse_balance/README.md

 The key step in creating this table is to **tie new records to their previous state** and then "negate" or reverse the prior values.

-In the case of using a Snowflake stream we do have both records in the changed data chunk, but if its a staging table, we need to look up to the target fact table to get the previous data.
+In the case of using a Snowflake stream we do have both records in the changed data chunk, but if a staging table is used, we need to look up to the target fact table to get the previous data.

 **unique_key_cols** and **additive_measures_cols** parameters are required.
 Both are lists and allow providing combination of several dimensions reference columns (foreign keys) as a unique key as often happens in fact tables and more than one measure if needed.